nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 #.
 In the show UI indication mode, when the notification appears, tap on it to trigger the Fast Pair procedure.
 #.
 Wait for the notification about successful Fast Pair procedure.
-   **LED 2** is turned on to inform that the device is connected with the Bluetooth Central.
+   **LED 2** is lit to inform that the device is connected with the Bluetooth Central.

    .. note::
       Some Android devices might disconnect right after Fast Pair procedure is finished.
       Go to :guilabel:`Settings` > :guilabel:`Bluetooth` and tap on the bonded Fast Pair Provider to reconnect.

-   The connected Fast Pair Provider can now be used to control the audio volume of the Bluetooth Central.
+   You can now use the connected Fast Pair Provider to control the audio volume of the Bluetooth Central.
 #.
 Press **Button 2** to increase the audio volume.
 #.
 Press **Button 4** to decrease the audio volume.